zwa004/zwa004.github.io/index.markdown

 ## About Me

-I am a project manager with over 10 years of experience in team management, problem-solving, and planning.
+My name is Zach and I am a project manager with over 10 years of experience in team management, problem-solving, and planning.
 I have domain expertise in public education, microbiology, health and fitness, data analysis, and application development.
 Based out of Nashville, Tennessee, you'll find me working out, drinking espresso, reading, or spending time with my wife and friends if I'm not walking the hills of the Cumberland Plateau.
 When I'm at work, I'm focused on delivering the best product or service to customers as possible.

 ## About this Website